 And yet, there are some people – ordinary folks and people with immense responsibilities – who seem to do just fine.
 They work, they play, they pursue hobbies, they volunteer, they travel, they relax – how do they manage it all?
 After all, they get the same number of hours as everyone else does.

 They don’t work harder; rather, they work smarter.
-With a little practise, and these tips, you can be on your way to becoming a better and a happier you.
-Remember, you are not looking for just work-life balance, but work-life harmony.
+With a little practice and these tips, you can be on your way to becoming a better and a happier you.
+Remember, you are not looking for just work-life balance, but, work-life harmony.

 #1.
 Plan a break